TeamMH/minehut.xyz/pages/skript/basics.md

 ## RELOADING THE SCRIPT

 After typing the code, you'll want to save the file _\(save button at the bottom-right of the webpage!\)_.
-Now, go in-game, and now we need to reload the script.
+Now, go ingame, and now we need to reload the script.
 To do this, we run the command `/sk reload (file name)`.
 In this case, we can use `/sk reload example`.
 If your code has been written correctly, you'll get a success message, with zero error messages.

 ## TESTING THE SCRIPT